REGISTER NOW TO SHOW OFF YOUR BEST COSPLAY!

 There are two different entry categories:

 1) A Skit is a short sketch done alone or with a group.
-For a group of 1 to 3 participants, the time limit is forty-five seconds (45 seconds).
-For a group of four or more, the limit is a minute (60 seconds).
-If the skit is longer than the allocated time, the lights and the sound will be cut and the contestants will be escorted off the stage.
+For a group of 1 to 3 participants, the time limit is ninety (seconds.
+For a group of four or more, the limit is three (3) minutes.
+If the skit is longer than the allocated time, the lights and the sound will be cut and the contestants will be applauded off the stage.

 2) During a Walk-On, the contestant or the group walks on the stage, strikes different poses to show their costumes’ every angle and walks out of the other side of the stage.
 Background music is permitted and strongly encouraged.

 1) Please read the Masquerade rules below.